 Students Being part of the Students’ Union we are keen to ensure that tenants’ find a property in the right location, that suits their requirements and meets current safety regulations.
 We are aware of the financial burdens on students and therefore DO NOT CHARGE ANY AGENCY FEES to students.
 Our advice is to take your time before signing up to anything, there is plenty of good quality property out there and there is no need to take the first property you see.
 From January onwards we will be listing new properties on a daily basis so if we don’t have the right thing for you when you see us, we can register your details and we will notify you by text or email when anything new comes in.
-Our full Student Guideline booklet is available from the office or from the link on the home page.

 Our top tips are;